 Second, you need a good collection of skies to make every shooting unique.
 At the same time, all the twilight images from a shooting should be coherent.
 You should replace the same sky in all images, trying to change the angle of view to create a variation.

 Third, you can use the new sky to add a stunning sunset.
 In this way, you can create impressive pictures even if you start from a clean blue sky.
-The only thing to pay attention to is that the direction of the sun.
-Replace the sky with a new sunset coming from the side, from behind, or in front of the viewer, in the same way as the real sunset.
+The only thing to pay attention to is that the direction of the sun. search the sky with a new sunset coming from the side, from behind, or in front of the viewer, in the same way as the real sunset.

-2. Colour Correct Lights
+2. Color Correct Lights

 The ideal comes from the contrast of the blue of the sky and the yellow of the fixtures.
 In real circumstances, you will find lights with different temperatures.